moby/moby/docs/sources/api/docker_remote_api_v1.2.rst

 .. http:post:: /build

-	Build an image from Dockerfile via stdin
+	Build an image from Dockerfile

 	**Example request**: